HimanshuLab/SCI-VCF-docs/mkdocs/docs/installation.md

 # Installation for personal use

-SCI-VCF can be installed locally, in multiple ways!
+SCI-VCF can be installed locally in multiple ways!

 ## Online access

 Step 1:  Open the [SCI-VCF](https://ibse.shinyapps.io/sci-vcf-online/) website.

-*Note: Online version of SCI-VCF comes with upload size limitations.
+*Note: The online version of SCI-VCF comes with upload size limitations.
 To get the full functionalities of SCI-VCF, use a local/server installation of the tool.*